 Due to their unique characteristics, we are taking a differentiated look at liquid and illiquid alternative investments.

 Expected initial yields will remain attractive relative to sovereign yields.
-U.S. property markets will benefit from higher GDP and a strong U.S. dollar will lower inflation risks.
-We would position European portfolios for the medium term.
-Rents are rising in Japan.
+U.S. property markets will benefit from higher GDP and a strong U.S. dollar will lower inflation risk.
+We would position European portfolios to capitalize on the potential effects of QE.

 There remain interesting opportunities for longer-term strategies, particularly within activism, certain elements of structured credit, insurance-linked assets, secondaries, regulatory capital arbitrage and direct lending.